rjmontgo/CPPBasicGame/README.md

 # CPPBasicGame
-Dice rolling game used to learn C++.
+Black Jack game used to learn C++.